j-stach/slouch/README.md

 }
 ```
 4. Requests all have macros that simplify message creation.
-Check the documentation comment for each macro to see how it is used. <br>
+Check the documentation comment for each macro to see how it is used.
-As an example:
 ```rust
 use slouch::{ cancel, types::UserRefNum };